Develop and apply contemporary M&S practices for design, operational, and safety challenges for LWRs;

 - Engage the nuclear community (government, academia, and industry) in the research, development, and deployment process, in order to set scope and priorities and ensure outcomes of value;

-- Deploy advanced MODSIM technology via a "Virtual Environment for Reactor Applications" (VERA) to customers, clients, and users.
+- Deploy advanced MODSIM technology via a VERA to customers, clients, and users;

 CASL leverages a broad range of industry and science advisors through implementation of an independent Science Council and Industry Council to review and advise on quality and relevance of its science and technology.
-CASL's Board of Directors (BoD) provides oversight and advice on management, plan, and science and technology strategy; the CASL BoD is chaired by Dr. Pete Lyons, former Assistant Secretary of Nuclear Energy at DOE and Commissioner of the Nuclear Regulatory Commission
+CASL's Board of Directors provides oversight and advice on management, planning, and science and technology strategy; the CASL Board of Directors is chaired by Dr. Pete Lyons, former Assistant Secretary of Nuclear Energy at DOE and Commissioner of the Nuclear Regulatory Commission